emmaneugene/emmaneugene/README.md

 # About me
 - 👋 I’m Emmanuel, an aspiring software engineer reading Computer Science and Public Policy at [SMU](https://smu.edu.sg)

-- 👀 I’m interested in web development, devops (specifically SRE), computer systems, robotics and AI.
+- 👀 I’m interested in web development, SRE, computer systems, robotics and AI.

 - 🔍Find out more about me on my [personal website](https://emmaneugene.github.io)